IT Support

 Start with an Assessment

-Document your current IT environment and identify pain points.
+Document your current IT environment and identify pain points before making changes.
 Understand what's working, what's not, and what you need to support business goals.
+Talk to employees about their daily frustrations and unmet needs.
+Often the people doing the work have valuable insights about where infrastructure improvements would have the most impact.

 Plan for Growth

-Choose solutions that can scale with your business.
+Choose solutions that can scale with your business without requiring complete replacements.
 Cloud services excel here, allowing you to add users and resources as needed without major infrastructure changes.
+Consider where your business might be in three to five years when making infrastructure decisions today.

 Prioritize Reliability